-- 2. The maximum RF TX power allowed by different regional regulatory authorities may differ from the maximum output power a module can produce.
+- 2. The maximum RF TX output power allowed by different regional regulatory authorities may differ from the maximum output power a module can produce.
 End-product manufacturers must then verify that the module is configured to meet the regulatory limits for each region in accordance with the local rules and the formal certification test reports. - 3.
-Throughout this document, the modules may be referred to by their product family/marketing name (e.g. MGM240P), by their model names (MGM240P32A, MGM240P22A or MGM240P32N) or by their full ordering codes as seen in the table above. - Radio boards xGM240-RB4316A (+10 dBm) and xGM240-RB4317A (+20 dBm) are available for MGM240P evaluation and development. - 5.
-Devices are pre-programmed with UART XMODEM bootloader version 2.00.00, which uses the pin configuration found in Section 5.
+MGM240S modules are pre-programmed with UART XMODEM bootloader. - 4.
+Throughout this document, the modules may be referred to by their product family/marketing name (e.g. MGM240S), by their model name (MGM240S22A), or by their full ordering codes as seen in the table above. - 5.
+Radio board xGM240-RB4318A (+10 dBm) is available for MGM240S evaluation and development. - 6.
+Devices are pre-programmed for xGM240-RB4318A (+10dBm), which uses the pin configuration in Section 5.
 Reference Diagrams.